-Well written articles have the potential to rank well in Google search results which is essential if your want to drive traffic to your website.
-Over the last few years more and more online retailers have turned to writing articles about their products or services in an attempt to improve search engine ranking.
-As word spread that content peppered with relevant keywords was a great way to attract traffic to a retail website, articles on almost every subject imaginable quickly started appearing in search results.
-As the world and his wife suddenly started writing, it wasn't long before the age old problem of plagiarism surfaced and Google has worked hard to address the issue of duplicate content by making regular changes to their algorithm to ensure they can deliver the best possible results to a search query.
+Well written articles have the potential to rank well in Google search results which is imperative if you want to drive organic traffic to your website.
+Over the last few years more and more online retailers have turned to writing articles about their products or services in an attempt to try and achieve page one ranking.
+As word spread that content peppered with relevant keywords was a great way to attract traffic to a retail website, articles on almost every subject imaginable started appearing in search results.
+As the world and his wife suddenly started writing, it wasn't long before the age old problem of plagiarism surfaced and Google has worked hard in recent years to address the problem.
+Duplicate content no longer ranks well and by making regular changes to their algorithm, they have raised awareness and continue to work hard to combat what is basically theft.

-Plagiarism is nothing new and the practice has been going on ever since there have been words and ideas to copy.
-The word was first used in some form around 80 AD and it's widely believed that William Shakespeare and Leonardo da Vinci both plagiarised work from others.
-Until internet use became widespread, plagiarism was something most of us were largely unfamiliar with but with the rapid growth of information being shared online since 1995, the opportunity to steal other people's work became easier and more tempting than ever so what followed really came as no great surprise.
+The practice of plagiarism is not new and has been going on ever since there have been words to say and ideas to copy.
+The word itself was first used in some form around 80 AD and it's widely believed William Shakespeare and Leonardo da Vinci both plagiarised material from others.
+Until internet use became widespread, plagiarism was something most of us were largely unfamiliar with but with the rapid growth of information being shared online since 1995, the opportunity to steal the work and ideas of others became easier and more tempting than ever.

-Prior to the internet the only way of doing research on a subject was to read books, encyclopaedia's or printed reference material and although a certain amount of that text is sure to have been plagiarised, it generally wasn't something that most of us took too much notice of.
-Today however with so much information being available through the internet things are different and it's much easier to identify information that has been copied from one source and used in another.
+Prior to the internet the only way of doing research on a subject was to read books, encyclopaedia's or printed reference material and although a certain amount of that text is sure to have been plagiarised, it generally wasn't something that most of us recognised.
+Today however with so much information being readily available things are different and it's much easier to identify information that has been copied from one source and used in another.

-Not so long ago the snippets of text that appeared in Google search results included the exact words that had been used in the search which made it easy to identify duplicate content.
-I remember doing some research for an article I was writing on the mineral turquoise and knew the name had originated from the French words "pierre turquoise" but other than that knew very little about it.
-Having used the words "pierre turquoise" to search for information, hundreds of pages appeared but as well as featuring those two words, many of the sentences which had been taken from different websites were strangely similar.
-Considering these articles had all been written by different people it just wasn't possible they could all include exactly the same information written in such a similar manner.
-From that point onwards I became acutely aware of just how big the problem was of plagiarism online.
-Although it was fairly obvious that some articles had been altered slightly to try and fool the reader into believing they had not been copied, in others no attempt at all had been made to hide the fact that it had been plagiarised.
+Not so long ago the snippets of text that appeared in Google search results included the exact words that had been used in the search which made it easy to find duplicate content.
+I remember doing some research for an article I was writing about the mineral turquoise and knew the name had originated from the French words "pierre turquoise" but other than that knew very little about the stone's history.
+Having used those two words in a search hundreds of results appeared but as well as featuring the words pierre turquoise, much of what I was seeing looked strangely similar.
+Considering the results all came from different sources it just wasn't possible they could all include exactly the same information written in almost the same manner.
+From that point I became acutely aware of just how big the problem of plagiarism was.
+Although it was fairly obvious that some articles had been altered to try and fool the reader into believing it was an original piece of work, in others no attempt at all had been made to hide the fact that it had been plagiarised.

-It's true to say that when writing an article about amethyst for example there's always going to be a certain amount of information that's the same as in other articles especially considering most people do research on a topic before writing about it.
-With that said, we all have our own way of expressing ourselves so whilst a few lines of text or the odd paragraph may possibly be similar to what someone else has written, the likelihood of so many people using exactly the same information that's also written in an almost identical manner is highly unlikely.
+It's true to say that when writing an article about amethyst for example, there's always going to be a certain amount of information that's the same as in other articles especially considering most people do research on a topic before writing about it.
+With that said, we all express ourselves in different ways so whilst a few lines of text or the odd paragraph may well be similar to what someone else has written, the likelihood of so many people using exactly the same information written in an almost identical manner is highly unlikely.

-The reason why this issue is so prevalent on smaller retail websites is because whilst these business owners understand the importance of publishing articles in order to improve search engine ranking for queries relating to their product or service, most do not have the time or resources to keep writing them.
-To get around this they either plagiarise material from another website before reproducing and republishing it as their own, or turn to copywriter who in many cases will not have the experience to write about a specialised subject matter.
-With time being money the article will need to be written as quickly as possible so a limited amount of research will be carried out before something is reproduced from material that's already widely available online.
-Whilst the end product may appear to be original and well written and is likely to rank well because it features all the relevant keywords for the business or product that it's promoting, there's a pretty good chance it will lack accuracy.
+I believe the reason this issue is so prevalent on smaller retail websites is because although these businesses understand the importance of publishing articles in order to improve search engine ranking, most do not have the time or resources to keep writing them.
+To get around this they either plagiarise material from another website or turn to copywriter who may not have the experience to write about a specialised subject matter.
+With time being money the article will be written as quickly as possible so a limited amount of research will be carried out before something is reproduced from material that's already widely available online.
+Whilst the end product may read well and appear to be an original piece of work and may even do well on Google, there's a good chance of it being vague and lacking accuracy.

 "Bacchus (Roman name for Dionysus, Greek God of wine) was pursuing a maiden named Amethyste who refused his affections.
 Amethyste prayed to the gods to remain chaste, a prayer which the goddess Diana answered, transforming her into a white stone.
 Humbled by Amethyste's desire to remain chaste, Bacchus poured wine over the stone as an offering, dyeing the crystals purple"

-Although written in the 15th century it's stated in almost every article that I've read that it comes from Greek mythology which simply isn't true and furthermore, as the text has repeatedly been republished its content has changed considerably and in some cases is not even recognizable as the original verse.
+Although written in the 15th century it's stated in almost every article that I've ever read that it comes from Greek mythology which simply isn't true.
+Furthermore, as the text has repeatedly been republished its content has changed considerably and in some cases is not even recognizable as the original verse.
 Furthermore several variations have also appeared and they too claim to have come from Greek mythology, This is one of the most popular;

 Dionysus had been insulted by a mortal and swore to slay the next who crossed his path creating fierce tigers to carry out his wrath.
 The mortal turned out to be a beautiful young woman named Amethystos who was on her way to pay tribute to Artemis (Goddess of virginity and protector of young girls).
 Her life was spared by Artemis who transformed the maiden into a statue of pure crystalline quartz to protect her from the brutal claws.
 Dionysus wept tears of wine in remorse for his action at the sight of the beautiful statue.
 The God's tears subsequently stained the quartz purple.

-What many people are unaware of is that whenever a reference is made to someone else's work it's perfectly acceptable for it to be copied and republished without being penalised by Google for duplicate content providing citations are used.
+What many people are unaware of is that it is acceptable to copy and republish someone else's work without being penalised by Google for duplicate content providing citations are used.
 Citations show the reader where the work has come from and reveal the identity of the author and must be used whenever something is quoted, paraphrased, if an idea has been used that has come from someone else and whenever a reference is made to someone else's work.
 They also enable the reader to find the original text should they wish to and when used correctly, the republished work is not regarded as plagiarism.

-Plagiarism is not just about reproducing written material in order to try and pass it off as your own but also includes ideas, photographs and even the way a business presents itself.
-In many ways it's similar to copyright infringement which is using someone else's work without obtaining their permission but plagiarism differs because not only is the work being used, but the person whose using it is also taking credit for it.
+Plagiarism is not just about reproducing written material in order to pass it off as your own but also includes ideas, photographs and even the way a business presents itself.
+In many ways it's similar to copyright infringement which is using someone else's work without obtaining their permission but is slightly different because not only is the work being used, but the person using it is also taking all the credit.

-Whilst doing research for articles may not be everyone's strong point, it's worth bearing in mind that online forums and websites like Reddit, Quora and many others are a great place to get ideas for articles to write and also to discover new and original information.
+Whilst doing research for articles may not be everyone's strong point, it's worth bearing in mind that online forums and websites like Reddit, Quora and many others are a great place to get ideas and to discover new and original information.
 They're also perfect for obtaining answers to questions that you may be struggling with.
-All kinds of people use these sites so it's probable that someone with a wealth of knowledge on whatever it is that you're asking about will be happy to share their expertise with you.
+They're used by all kinds people with knowledge on an endless variety of different subjects so whatever it is that you're looking to find out, someone will be able to help.